Our Powder Coat kettlebells vary by size and dimensions based on the weight. Therefore, the more weight you need, the larger the kettlebell is.

 High Level - Types of Kettlebells to Choose From at Kettlebell Kings & The Differences

 Within each type of kettlebell, both cast iron and steel, we have a number of different options.
 Below are the key differences between iron and steel.
 Further down the page we go through each individual model we create.
-The term 'competition' or 'competition style' kettlebell is sometimes synonomous with steel kettlebells, but theoretically there could be a steel kettlebell that differs from the information below.
+The term 'competition' or 'competition style' kettlebell is sometimes synonymous with steel kettlebells, but theoretically there could be a steel kettlebell that differs from the information below.
 If there is, we have not seen one.

 Cast Iron Kettlebells

 - Our Cast Iron Kettlebells are Powder Coated.
 Think of the iron as the skeleton and the powder coat paint as the flesh, really durable flesh

 - Made out of iron and range widely in size, depending on weight.
 They have a curved handle that can also vary widely in width as well as diameter.
 The cast-iron kettlebell is solid, with no hollow space.